The Baseball Network: Postseason coverage

 In even-numbered years, NBC would have the rights to the All-Star Game and both League Championship Series while ABC would have the World Series and newly created Division Series.
 In odd-numbered years, the postseason and All-Star Game television rights were supposed to alternate.
 When ABC and NBC last covered baseball together from 1976 to 1989, ABC had the rights to the World Series in odd-numbered years while NBC would cover the All-Star Game and both League Championship Series in said years.
 Likewise, this process would alternate in even numbered years, with ABC getting the All-Star Game and both League Championship Series in years that NBC had the World Series.

 The networks also promised not to begin any World Series weekend broadcasts after 7:20 p.m.
 Eastern Time.
 When CBS held the television rights, postseason games routinely aired on the East Coast at 8:30 p.m. at the earliest.
 This meant that Joe Carter's dramatic World Series clinching home run in 1993 occurred after midnight in the East.
-As CBS' baseball coverage progressed, the network dropped the 8 p.m. pregame coverage (in favor of airing sitcoms such as Evening Shade) before finally starting its coverage at 8:30 p.m.
+As CBS' baseball coverage progressed, CBS dropped the 8 p.m. pregame coverage (in favor of airing sitcoms such as Evening Shade) before finally starting its coverage at 8:30 p.m.
 Eastern Time.
 The first pitch would generally arrive at approximately 8:45 p.m.

 ABC won the rights to the first dibs at the World Series in August 1993 after ABC Sports president Dennis Swanson won a coin toss by calling "heads."
 Ken Schanzer, who was the CEO of The Baseball Network, handled the coin toss.
 Schanzer agreed to the coin toss by ABC and NBC at the outset as the means of determining the order in which they would divide up the playoffs.